 Custom Agents for recurring workflows

-The Custom Agents feature, launched May 4, 2026, lets you automate AI-powered tasks on a schedule — like weekly project status summaries or automatic tagging of new database entries.
-At $10 per 1,000 credits, the cost is manageable for light automation, though heavy users will need to track credit consumption carefully.
-It's a genuinely new capability, not just a repackaged existing feature.
+Custom Agents (the feature launched February 24, 2026; paid credit billing began May 4) let you automate AI-powered tasks on a schedule — weekly project status summaries, automatic tagging of new database entries, and the like.
+At $10 per 1,000 credits, the cost is manageable for light automation, though heavy users will need to track credit consumption carefully since the pool resets monthly.
+It's a new capability on top of the plan, not a repackaged existing feature — and worth pricing separately when you budget.

 The honest verdict

 Notion AI delivers solid value if you're already on Business for the collaboration features — at that point, AI is bundled and the daily workflow benefits are real.
-It's harder to justify upgrading from Plus to Business ($8/user/month premium) for AI features alone, unless team workflows like style guides and usage analytics are specifically on your list.
+It's harder to justify jumping from Free or Plus up to Business ($20/user/month) for the AI alone, when a standalone assistant costs about the same and does more outside your workspace.
+Pay for Notion AI because you already work in Notion, not because you're shopping for an AI tool.

 Notion AI vs Alternatives